louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 This document extends the design from {{MULTIPATH-QUIC}} by requiring that all flexicast flows use different TLS protection keys.
 Of course, these protections keys MUST be different from the protection keys derived during the handshake between the source and any receiver.

+_TODO: OB, la dérivation de la clé n'est pas claire.
+C'est juste un random master secret ?
+Si oui, alors il faut au moins citer rfc4086 pour dire qu'il doit être généré de façon sûre

 The per-flexicast flow protection keys are derived by the Flexicast QUIC source.
-The required material, e.g., master secret and used algorithm, are transmitted to admitted received through the FC_KEY {{fc-key-frame}} on the unicast path.
+The required material, e.g., master secret and used algorithm, are transmitted to receivers using the FC_KEY frame {{fc-key-frame}} on the unicast path.

 Since no explicit path probing phase is used in Flexicast QUIC, the receiver can use the dedicated protection key context whenever receiving a packet from the flexicast flow directly after receiving the FC_KEY frame from the source.

 ## Nonce Calculation

+_TODO: OB, comprend pas ce para
-{{Section 4 of MULTIPATH-QUIC}} further expands the computation of the Nonce from {{Section 5.3 of QUIC-TLS}} to integrate the least significant 32 bits of the Path ID to guarantee its uniqueness.
+{{Section 4 of MULTIPATH-QUIC}} expands the computation of the Nonce from {{Section 5.3 of QUIC-TLS}} to integrate the least significant 32 bits of the Path ID to guarantee its uniqueness.
 A flexicast flow is shared among multiple receivers simultaneously, thus requiring that all receivers share the same Path ID for the same flexicast flow.
 Since receivers are allowed to dynamically change the flexicast flows they listen, it is impossible to ensure that all receivers use the same Path ID for the same flexicast flow.

-TODO: add example?
+_TODO: add example?
+OB: next version of the draft

 However, since each flexicast flow uses its own set of TLS keys, the computation of the Nonce is decorelated between any pair of flexicast flows, and between any flexicast flow and any unicast path with a receiver.
 It is therefore not mandatory anymore to use the Path ID to ensure the uniqueness of the Nonce.

 To remain compliant with {{Section 4.1 of MULTIPATH-QUIC}}, Flexicast QUIC still uses the Path ID to compute the Nonce.
 However, to ensure that all receivers use the same Path ID no matter the flexicast flow they listen, the Path ID used for the nonce is always set to 1.
+TODO: OB, pourquoi ne pas utiliser le flow-id qui est dans FC_ANNOUNCE ? (peut-être que pour sendmmsg cela ne fonctionne pas)

 ## Key Update